xcsp3team/pycsp3/README.md

 ```

 ## Copying a Pool of Models
+The procedure below will be removed at the next vesrion becasue a GitHub repository is now available with more than 300 models at [pycsp3-models](https://github.com/xcsp3team/pycsp3-models).

 PyCSP3 is accompanied by more than 100 models.
 To get them in a subdirectory `problems` of your current directory, execute: